 The main advantage of panels is that it’s possible to integrate different materials in a visually seamless manner.

-When it comes to the colour of your door, it really does come down to personal preference.
+When it comes to the colour of your door, it really does come down to personal preference and the entire exterior of your house.
 We are able to stain in our signature dark or light maple colours with some of our range, or allowing a flush painted white finish with some other doors.
-We encourage you to visit our showrooms so that you can see what various stains and colours look like in real life.
+While white seems to be quite popular nowadays, our customers opt for various colour variations depending on their needs.
+We can provide our doors pre primed or raw, so that you can paint in the colour of your choice.
+We encourage you to visit our showrooms so that you can see what various finish options we provide look like in real life.

 Professionally painted and stained doors not only look better, the stain or paint also helps to protect the underlying material, increasing door life span and slowing the rate of deterioration.
 If you opt to paint or stain in the finish of your choice, to maintain your warranty the door is required to be sealed, undercoated and top coats applied all within the first 24 hours.
 Ensure you finish all sides, top and bottom and left and right faces.